xvzf/plwrap/README.md

 > **SQL is awesome.
 Try to remember! :-)**

 ## Sanic integration
-When used together with sanic, it is possible to contain
+When used together with sanic, `plwrap` uses the sanic logging framework for debugging queries

 ## Examples